Ben Walker (firefighter): Walker, Brown and the 'Wild West' Midlands Fire Service scandal

 In October 2021, Walker forwarded concerns to the Fire Authority Chair Greg Brackenridge raised to him by West Midlands Fire Service and London Fire Brigade staff regarding the credentials, conduct and competence of then Deputy Chief Fire Officer Wayne Brown.
 Following the retirement of Chief Fire Officer Philip Loach, Walker emailed Greg Brackenridge on January 31st 2023 asking if any due diligence had been done prior to the impending appointment of Wayne Brown to the post of West Midlands' Chief Fire Officer.
-An audit carried out by Grant Thornton in 2024 confirmed nil due diligence had been carried out prior to Browns appointments as Deputy and Chief Fire Officer.
+An audit carried out by Grant Thornton in 2024 confirmed nil due diligence had been carried out prior to Brown's appointments as Deputy and Chief Fire Officer.

 Brown made a police complaint that Walker's complaint amounted to harassment and subsequently had Walker arrested in April 2023 by West Midlands Police.
 Brown's complaint centred that he had been receiving a series of abusive anonymous emails which he incorrectly attributed to Walker with forensic analysis of IT equipment and seized items proving this in December 2023.
 The case against Walker was formally disposed of due to the Crown Prosecution Service being unable to form a coherent prosecution case and offering no evidence following a number of failures to comply with judge's directions at previous case management hearings.
 Walker stated that there was no evidence and intended to pursue all parties for malicious prosecution and tortious interference.